ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

     ### Workflow improvements

-    You can now preview a diagram of the configured workflows in the Admin panel.
+    You can now preview a diagram of the configured workflows in the Admin Panel.

     ![Diagram of a workflow configuration](img/2.5_workflow_diagram.png)

-    After selecting configured workflow administrator user is now able to see all Content items under review for it.
+    After selecting configured workflow administrator, the user is now able to see all Content items under review for it.

     ![Content under review](img/workflow_content_under_review.png)